-The actual crime—the shooting by Perry and his friend Jason Burkett of three people in order to steal a red Camaro in a gated community—is so senseless and stupidly conceived it is really just a worst-case portrait of teenage boy drunkenness, impulsivity, poverty-addled sociopathy, and a country so awash in weapons that it has arrived (perhaps once more) to a point in history where every high schooler knows how and where to get a gun.
-(This aspect is missing from Herzogʼs social critique, which focuses on capital punishment.)
-The coveted red Camaro, a kind of CSI MacGuffin, now sits in a police crime lot with a tree growing through its floor.
+Herzog then roams around the whole Texas scene of small-town dysfunction—screwdriver stabbings, joy rides in stolen cars, adult illiteracy—and capital punishment protocol.
+The actual crime—the shooting of three people in order to steal a red Camaro in a gated community called Highland Ranch—is so senseless and stupidly conceived that it is really just a worst-case portrait of teenage boy drunkenness, impulsivity, poverty-addled sociopathy, and a country so awash in weapons that it has arrived (perhaps once more) to a point in history where every high school student knows how and where to get a gun.
+This aspect is missing from Herzog’s social critique, which focuses on capital punishment and its inability to deter crime or restore its victims.
+The coveted red…

 Please choose from one of the options below to access this article:

 Purchase a print subscription (20 issues per year) and also receive online access to all articles published within the last five years.

 Purchase an Online Edition subscription and receive full access to all articles published by the Review since 1963.

 Purchase a trial Online Edition subscription and receive unlimited access for one week to all the content on nybooks.com.